ubc-stat-grad/ubc-stat-grad.github.io/hangouts.markdown

 ## Upcoming events:

+- [Apr.
+29, 2022] Join us at our end-of-term hangout!
+We'll meet at ESB for some pizzas and then head out to Browns for a drink.
 - [Nov.
 18, 2021] Come to Browns Crafthouse for dinner!
 - [Oct.
 21, 2021] We're going to Koerner's pub for a drink!
 - [Oct.
 7, 2021] Join us for taco Thursday!